ysirblack/ysirblack/README.md

 * 🌍  I'm based in Istanbul, Turkey
 * ✉️  You can contact me at [yasir.kara@hotmail.com](mailto:yasir.kara@hotmail.com)
-* 🧠  I'm learning still coding,it never ends..
+* 🧠  I'm still learning coding, it never ends..
 * ⚡  I'm also a Pilot and Electronics Engineer.
 I'm open to chat about it :)

 ### Skills